-Spend fall, spring, or the academic year in Thessaloniki, Greece!
+Spend summer, fall, spring, or the academic year in Thessaloniki, Greece!
+The summer option is our most recent addition to this program and we are excited to send students over the summer months!
 Your host in Greece is the American College Thessaloniki (ACT), a Greek university where you will take classes with Greek and other international students.
 ACT is known for its strong business offerings.
 Class size is small, and classes are very interactive.

 Thessaloniki, population 1 million, is located in northern Greece.
 The city was founded in 315 BC on a prehistoric settlement dating back to 2300 BC, making it one of the oldest cities in Europe.
 The city is named after Alexander the Great's sister.

 With a modern seafront, Thessaloniki is a Mediterranean city that has also preserved the vestiges of its Roman and Byzantine history.
 It is the second largest city in Greece and a UNESCO World Heritage site.

 Today, Thessaloniki has a very active cultural life, as well as being an important economic, industrial, and commercial center.
 There is a large student population in the city--literally one in every ten pedestrians is a university student.

 HOUSING & MEALS

 You will live in off-campus apartments arranged by the ACT in downtown Thessaloniki.
 These dormitories and apartments are fully furnished, and there are Greek students living in the buildings as well.
 You will cook your own meals in the apartment kitchens or eat at one of several campus cafeterias.

 Students can choose courses in a variety of disciplines including courses in Anthropology, Business, English, European Studies, History and Politics.
 The offerings in the summer are more limited than in the semester.

 ACT also offers a variety of opportunities for students to get involved in the local community.
 UWEC students are able to have some of these experiences count towards their service learning requirement.